DioxusLabs/dioxus/packages/platform-bridge/README.md

-# dioxus-mobile-core
+# dioxus-platform-bridge

-Core utilities and abstractions for Dioxus mobile platform APIs.
+Cross-platform FFI utilities and plugin metadata for Dioxus platform APIs.

-This crate provides common patterns and utilities for implementing cross-platform mobile APIs in Dioxus applications.
+This crate provides common patterns and utilities for implementing cross-platform platform APIs in Dioxus applications.
 It handles the boilerplate for JNI (Android) and objc2 (iOS) bindings, build scripts, and platform-specific resource management.

 ## Features